crdoconnor/strictyaml/README.md

 * Before writing any code, if you're proposing a new feature, please raise it on github.
 If it's an existing feature / bug, please comment and briefly describe how you're going to implement it.

-* All code needs to come accompanied with a story that exercises it or (more typically), a modification to an existing story.
+* All code needs to come accompanied with a story that exercises it or a modification to an existing story.
 This is used both to test the code and build the documentation.